johngeer/social-media-comparison/readme.markdown

 ##### Configuration

 The script's behavior can be configured by editing the `code/config.yaml` file.
-This allows one to adjust the format in which the events are saved, how often it saves and prints updates, or the URLs for the WordPress.com streams.
+This allows one to adjust the format in which the events are saved, how often it saves and prints updates, the URLs for the WordPress.com streams, or the filtering options for the Twitter stream.

 ##### Authentication